sabrikhalil/Micro_Mobility_Detection/README.md

 ## Key Contributions

-- Introduction of the FGFA-YOLOX model, offering a significant leap in detecting micromobility vehicles within urban settings.
+- Introduction of the FGFA-YOLOX model, offering a significant improvement on video object detection models.
 - Construction of a comprehensive dataset focused on urban micromobility, aiming to propel further research by making it publicly available.

 ## Model Architecture